mattkleiny/jetbrains-azure-devops-plugin/README.md

 ## Features

-At the moment, the tool will only show issues assigned to the Access Token owner.
+At the moment, the tool will only show Work Items that assigned to the Access Token owner.

 Most of the standard Task Management features are supported:
 - [x] Open extended issue details